Nonparametrically consistent depth-based classifiers: Simulations

-For each of these six setups, we generated 250 training and test samples of size~$n=n_{\rm train}=200$ and~$n_{\rm test}=100$, respectively, and evaluated the misclassification frequencies of the following classifiers: \begin{enumerate} \item the usual LDA and QDA classifiers (LDA/QDA); \item the standard Euclidean $k$NN classifiers (kNN), with $\beta=k/n=0.01$, $0.05$, $0.10$ and $0.40$, and the corresponding ``Mahalanobis" $k$NN classifiers (kNNaff) obtained by performing the Euclidean $k$NN classifiers on standardized data, where standardization is based on the regular covariance matrix estimate of the pooled training sample; \item the proposed depth-based $k$NN classifiers (D-kNN) for each combination of the $k$ used in kNN$/$kNNaff and a statistical depth function (we focused on halfspace depth, simplicial depth, or Mahalanobis depth); \item the depth vs depth (DD) classifiers from \cite{Li:2010vy}, for each combination of a polynomial curve of degree~$m$ ($m=1$, 2, or 3) and a statistical depth function (halfspace depth, simplicial depth, or Mahalanobis depth).
-Exact DD-classifiers (DD) as well as smoothed versions (DDsm) were actually implemented ---although, for computational reasons, only the smoothed version was considered for $m=3$.
-Exact classifiers search for the best separating polynomial curve $(d,r(d))$ of order $m$ passing through the origin and $m$ ``DD-points'' $(D_0\n(\Xb_i),D_1\n(\Xb_i))$ (see the Introduction) in the sense that it minimizes the missclassification error
+For each of these six setups, we generated 250 training and test samples of size $n=n_\mathrm{train}=200$ and $n_\mathrm{test}=100$, respectively, and evaluated the misclassification frequencies of the following classifiers: \begin{enumerate}[3.] \item[1.]
+The usual LDA and QDA classifiers (LDA/QDA); \item[2.]
+The standard Euclidean $k$NN classifiers ($k$NN), with $\beta =k/n=0.01$, $0.05$, $0.10$ and $0.40$, and the corresponding ``Mahalanobis'' $k$NN classifiers ($k$NNaff) obtained by performing the Euclidean $k$NN classifiers on standardized data, where standardization is based on the regular covariance matrix estimate of the whole training sample; \item[3.]
+The proposed depth-based $k$NN classifiers (D-$k$NN) for each combination of the $k$ used in $k$NN$/$$k$NNaff and a statistical depth function (we focused on halfspace depth, simplicial depth, and Mahalanobis depth); \item[4.]
+The depth vs depth (DD) classifiers from Li, Cuesta-Albertos and Liu \cite{Lietal2012}, for each combination of a polynomial curve of degree $m$ ($m=1$, 2, or 3) and a statistical depth function (halfspace depth, simplicial depth, or Mahalanobis depth).
+Exact DD-classifiers (DD) as well as smoothed versions (DDsm) were actually implemented -- although, for computational reasons, only the smoothed version was considered for $m=3$.
+Exact classifiers search for the best separating polynomial curve $(d,r(d))$ of order $m$ passing through the origin and $m$ ``DD-points'' $(D_0^{(n)}(\Xb_i),D_1^{(n)}(\Xb_i))$ (see the \hyperref[introsec]{Introduction}) in the sense that it minimizes the misclassification error